Achshah-RM/denv-genome-forecasting/README.md

 ## Data Preprocessing and Cleaning

+The raw genomic and environmental data underwent a systematic preprocessing pipeline to ensure consistency, quality, and suitability for machine learning analysis.

 1. **Column Selection:**
    Removed unnecessary columns such as `Accession` and `Collection_Year`, retaining only the sequence and environmental variables needed for modeling.